sizsan/RefconGroupSite/README.md

 ## Functionality / Features
 The new Refcon site will consist of the following features:
 #### Photo Gallery
-A photo gallery will provide a way for us to keep the website minimal while also providing the user with different information.
+A photo gallery alongside informational bites is an easy way to convey information in a way that the viewer can digest quickly and conviniently, which also keeps the users attention.
 #### Services Pages
-These pages are going to allow the Refcon Groups clientele to view and request quotes on particular services.
+These pages are going to give the Refcon Group clientele the ability to view and request quotes on particular services.
 They will also act as a UI for the admin account to create, update and delete the services listed on the website.
 #### User Reviews
-Users Reviews will provide a way for the Refcon Group to receive feedback from their customers as well as testimonies on their quality of work and products.
+Users Reviews will provide a way for the Refcon Group to receive feedback from their customers as well as testimonies to their quality of work and products.

 ## Target Audience
 The target audience for this application are the owners of commercial and residential air-conditioning and refrigeration units or put simpily the already existing clientele of the Refcon Group.